elephantscale/elastic-labs/elasticsearch/searching.md

 # ES searching

-In this lab we will practice indexing operations
+In this lab we will practice searching

 Lab Goals:

-*
+* Learning about different search options

 ### STEP 1: Prepare data for searches
 ```bash